 OR CALL - 541-891-0435 or EMAIL - firstname.lastname@example.org

-This schedule represents just a small list of the kayaking we have to offer.
+We have a lot to offer.
 We can do tours any day of the week morning or afternoon.
 There are many bodies of water in our area to enjoy and 3 hour, 1/2 day or full day floats are available.

 We have sit-in, sit-on and tandem kayaks available.

 If the dates or times on this schedule do not fit with what you are seeking just give us a call or e-mail and we can adjust to fit your needs.

 We limit our tours to 8-10 people per guide.
 Most of our tours are in this group size but we can accommodate up to 30 guests if you are wanting to do a group event.